seiferla/FiBo/docs/SRS.md

 ### 3.1 Functionality

 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
-Until the end of December we plan to implement:
+Until the end of the fourth semester we plan to implement:

 - [3.1.1 Create Account](#311-create-account)
 - [3.1.2 Logging in](#312-logging-in)